 What is important here is that level of respect.
 What matters is that the words we use elevate our world and make a difference.
 Our words should be the beginning of a change we want to see.
 They should not be tearing people or the world apart.

 It’s hard.
 I get that.
 When we’re angry, when we’re passionate about something, it’s hard not to add ten gazillion exclamation points and emoticons and swear words.
 I get that.

 We have to redirect that energy, turn it into passion not anger, and turn it into action.
 Communicate with respect.
 We all have to try.

-Sign-up for my writing tips email newsletter for more tips like these.
+Join 1,000+ subscribers and sign up for my writing tips email newsletter for more tips like these.